shahriar-rahman/EDA-Amazon-Books-Reviews/README.md

 ### An exploratory analysis of the Amazon Book Reviews.

 ## Introduction
-The general idea behind this research to identify and establish a pattern or a set of patterns and relationships among a plethora of features available within the acquired data.
-A thorough analysis is performed by using a multitude of tools and package using Python so that a set of statistical and/or machine learning models can be applied to accomplish better generalization.
+The general idea behind this research is to identify and establish a pattern or a set of patterns and relationships among a plethora of features available within the acquired data.
+A thorough analysis is performed by using a multitude of tools and packages using Python so that a set of statistical and/or machine learning models can be applied to accomplish better generalization.

 ![alt text](https://github.com/shahriar-rahman/EDA-Amazon-Books-Reviews/blob/main/img/img1.JPG)